-Angie Marchinkow is an abstract painter based in British Columbia, Canada.
+Angie Marchinkow is an artist based in British Columbia, Canada.

-Although her focus is mainly abstract expressionism, she sometimes takes her practice outside to directly examine and capture the gorgeous landscapes of BC.
-In the summer of 2019 she created an event she calls “Ale & Abstract”- her own wine-and-paint style event, but with a twist; instead of wine and simple still life, she invites her guests to enjoy craft beer while she guides them through the creation of an abstract painting.
-Her goal is to help expose more people to experiencing authentic emotional expression through the liberating practice of abstract painting.
+In the summer of 2019 I created “Ale & Abstract”, my own wine-and-paint style event, but with a twist; instead of wine and simple still life, I invite my guests to enjoy craft beer while I guide them through the creation of an abstract painting from start to finish.
+Everyone can and should open theirselves up through art at some point in their lives.
+My goal is to help expose more people to experiencing authentic emotional expression through the liberating practice of abstract painting.
+Art is important.